Mayflower Council: Districts

+Mayflower Council has one District called Mayflower District.

 Camps

 Mayflower Council owns and operates 3 camps.
-They are Camp Resolute in Bolton, Massachusetts, Camp Squanto within Myles Standish State Forest in Plymouth, Massachusetts, and Nobscot Scout Reservation on Nobscot Hill in Sudbury, Massachusetts.
+They are Camp Squanto within Myles Standish State Forest in Plymouth, Massachusetts, Camp Resolute in Bolton, Massachusetts, and Nobscot Scout Reservation on Nobscot Hill in Sudbury, Massachusetts.

 Camp Squanto

 Camp Squanto is a 650 acre camping facility located in Plymouth, Massachusetts, deep in the woods of Myles Standish State Forest.
 For seven weeks in the summer trained staff run a long-term camping experience for troops and individuals totalling nearly 2,000.

 During other weekends throughout the year, Camp Squanto is available to various groups and activities, such as Troop or Webelos camping, band camps, retreats, Order of the Arrow events, Klondike Derbies, Parent-Son Weekends, among others.
 The camp attracts 20,000 weekend visitors annually.

 1925-1949: Bloody Pond

 Although the Brockton Council of the Boy Scouts of America, the precursor of the Squanto Council, was formed in 1919, the first Camp Squanto was not opened until 1925.

 The new camp was located on an 18.5 acre site on the west side of Bloody Pond in Plymouth, Massachusetts.
-In the Spring of 1925, after an old farmhouse on the property was taken down, a combined dining and recreation hall was built.
+In the spring of 1925, after an old farmhouse on the property was taken down, a combined dining and recreation hall was built.
 This building had facilities for 125 campers and staff, including a stone fireplace, a kitchen, storerooms, and an office for the camp.

 A waterfront area with a U-shaped swimming dock, a lookout tower, and a fleet of canoes and rowboats was set up on the shore of the pond.
 An old bog on the former farm was converted into a sports field, and a campfire ring was built on a knoll near the waterfront.
 Parking and service areas were laid out in the rear of the dining hall, and an old farm woodshed was repaired for use as a crafts center during the camping season as well as off-season storage.

 The first camping season started in the first week of July 1925.
 It was decided to call the new facility Camp Squanto, in honor of the Patuxet Indian, Tisquantum, whose aid to the Pilgrims in Plymouth helped them survive the first few difficult years of their settlement.

 Although the first Scouts to camp at Camp Squanto lived in tents, these were gradually replaced with Adirondack shelters.
 The Scouts were divided into tribes, the Dakota, Comanche, Blackfoot, and Apache, thus establishing a tradition of naming campsites after various Indian tribes which continues today at Camp Squanto.

 In 1932, the Brockton Scout Council which had previously included only the city of Brockton was expanded to take in the surrounding communities of Abington, Avon, Bridgewater, Duxbury, Halifax, Hanover, Hanson, Kingston, Marshfield, Pembroke, Plymouth, Plympton, Rockland, West Bridgewater, and Whitman and the new council adopted the Squanto name.